 This has an on-off switch with reverse to eliminate jams, as well as a circuit breaker to protect the motor from overheating.
 This is designed for quiet operation and for easy disassembly and cleaning.
 It should not be used for grinding hard foods such as nuts or fibrous foods such as ginger.

-This has a vacuum-suction base that keeps it stable on any flat surface and it includes a dual-use finger protector that helps insert the crank into the body and also works as a food pusher to send meat into the grinder.
-The grinder body is made from ABS... plastic, while the blade and handle are stainless steel for durability.
+This has a vacuum-suction base that keeps it stable on any flat surface, and it includes a handheld upper cup to help prevent food splash when grinding.
+The grinder body is made from thick plastic, while the blade and handle are stainless steel for durability.

-While this wouldn’t be a good choice for turning a side of beef into burger meat for the year, it’s a very inexpensive way to grind small amounts of meat for immediate use.
-Even if you decide that grinding your own meat for taco night isn’t for you, this can be used for grinding vegetables, nuts, garlic or even pepper.
+While this wouldn’t be a good choice for turning a side of beef into burger meat for the year, it’s an inexpensive way to grind small amounts of meat for immediate use.
+Even if you decide that grinding your own meat isn’t for you, this can be used for grinding vegetables, nuts, garlic or even pepper.

 If you aren’t sure if grinding your own meat makes sense, or if you know you’ll only be grinding small amounts, this manual grinder is just what you need.
 It’s designed to be easier to crank than old-style metal grinders (and it takes less storage space).

 This has a suction cup base, so you don’t need to find an edge for a clamp.
 When you’re done grinding, just turn the knob to release the suction.
 The grinder comes apart easily for cleaning.
 Even better, most of the parts are dishwasher safe.
 Since it’s not electric, you can use it anywhere, even outdoors, when you’re grinding something messy.

 This has two stainless steel plates for coarse or fine grinding, and can puree vegetables for soups or sauces.
 The fine plate can even be used for mincing garlic when you need a whole lot of garlic.
 It also includes a pusher.Continue to 5 of 6 below.